Roger Corman

-Early life
+Early life and education

-Corman was born in Detroit, Michigan, the son of Anne (née High) and William Corman, an engineer.
+Corman was born in Detroit, Michigan, to Anne (née High) and William Corman, a civil engineer, of Russian Jewish descent.
 His younger brother, Gene, produced numerous films, sometimes in collaboration with Roger.
-Corman and his brother were raised Catholic.
+Corman was raised in his mother's Catholic faith.

 Corman went to Beverly Hills High School and then to Stanford University to study industrial engineering.
 While at Stanford, Corman realized he did not want to be an engineer.
-He enlisted in the V-12 Navy College Training Program with six months of study to complete.
-After serving in the United States Navy from 1944 to 1946, he returned to Stanford to finish his degree, receiving a Bachelor of Science in industrial engineering in 1947.
+He enlisted in the V-12 Navy College Training Program when he still had six months of study to complete.
+After serving in the United States Navy from 1944 to 1946, he returned to Stanford to finish his degree, receiving a Bachelor of Science degree in industrial engineering in 1947.
 While at Stanford University, Corman was initiated in the fraternity Sigma Alpha Epsilon.

 In 1948, he worked briefly at U.S. Electrical Motors on Slauson Avenue in Los Angeles, but his career in engineering lasted only four days; he began work on Monday and quit on Thursday, telling his boss "I've made a terrible mistake."
-Gene Corman was already working in the film industry as an agent, and Roger decided to go into filmmaking instead.
+Soon after that he found work at 20th Century Fox as a messenger in the mailroom, earning $32.50 per week, following his brother, who worked in the mailroom, at MCA Inc..

+Career

-Early film career
+1950–1959: Early film career

-Corman found work at 20th Century Fox initially in the mail room.
-He worked his way up to a story reader.
+Corman worked his way up to a story reader.
 The one property that he liked the most and provided ideas for was filmed as The Gunfighter with Gregory Peck.
 When Corman received no credit at all, he left Fox and decided he would work in film by himself.
 Under the G.I.
-Bill, Corman studied English literature at Oxford University and lived in Paris for a time.
+Bill, Corman studied English literature at the University of Oxford and lived in Paris for a time.

-He then returned to Los Angeles and tried to re-establish himself in the film industry.
-He took various jobs, including television stagehand at KLAC and a messenger at Fox.
-He worked as an assistant to agent Dick Hyland, a literary agent.
+Corman then returned to Los Angeles and tried to re-establish himself in the film industry.
+He took various jobs, including television stagehand at KLAC-TV and a messenger at Fox.
+He worked as an assistant to literary agent Dick Hyland.